jiffy-jobs/jiffy-jobs.github.io/index.md

 # About Us
 The team:

--Cade Yamamoto
+<h3> Cade Yamamoto </h3>

 <img src="images/cyprofile.jpg" width="200" height="250" />

 Hello!
 I am currently a sophomore majoring in computer science at the University of Hawaii at Manoa.
 Though I intend on pursing a career in cyber security, I enjoy designing aesthetically pleasing web pages.
 I have adequate knowledge of Semantic UI and React JS and I wish to further my web design skills.
 My main focus in this project is to implement a modern design with ease-of-use being the primary design aspect of the site.
 I hope you will enjoy our site!

--Levy Matsuda
+<h3> Levy Matsuda </h3>

 <img src="images/lmimage.jpg" width="200" height="200" />

 I am currently a sophmore majoring in Computer Science at the University of Hawaii at Manoa.
 I am considering pursuing a career in web development or computer programming.
 I have not had prior coding experience.
 My goal is to become more familiar with React so that eventually, using React becomes more intuitive.
 I also aim to understand the process behind creating a website better instead of just memorizing code.

--Alexander Wong:
+<h3> Alexander Wong </h3>

+<h3> Joel Sikkink </h3>

--Joel Sikkink: I am an IT support specialist at ResNet for the Student Housing at Manoa.
+I am an IT support specialist at ResNet for the Student Housing at Manoa.
 I bring moderate knowledge of databasing to the team however I am more familiar with SQL rather than MongoDB and I would prefer PHP over Simple Schema and React.
 This project will hopefully improve my understanding of good website and user based design as I will be creating apps for use by my department at work by next year but I will be using SQL and PHP over the solutions used in this class.